jborean93/ansible-role-win_chocolatey_server/README.md

 I would like to thank kkolk for the excellent blog post that helped me write this role.
 You can read the post [here](http://frostbyte.us/using-ansible-to-install-a-chocolatey-package-repository/).

+To add new packages to the Chocolatey server install, copy the .nupkg to `{{ opt_chocolatey_server_path }}\chocolatey.server\App_Data\Packages` and the server will pick up the file.

+_Note: You first need to activate the file watcher by navigating to `http://server/chocolatey/Packages` at least once the IIS app pool is warm.
+Any restarts of pool recycles require you to do this again before any packages are picked up in this dir._

 ## Requirements